Joshua Miller (Rhode Island politician): Legislation

+Controversies

-In March 2014, Dan Bidondi of "Truthradio.com," a gun-rights activist and writer for the conspiracy theory website Infowars, approached Miller with a microphone and camera in the Rhode Island State House rotunda during a hearing on gun legislation.
-Bidondi had previously gained attention for showing up at news conferences on the Boston Marathon bombing to yelled out questions about whether the attack was a "false flag."
+In March 2014, Dan Bidondi of "Truthradio.com," a gun-rights activist and writer for the website Infowars, approached Miller with a microphone and camera in the Rhode Island State House rotunda during a hearing on gun legislation.
+Bidondi had previously gained attention for showing up at news conferences on the Boston Marathon bombing to yell out questions about whether the attack was a "false flag" operation.
 In the ensuing confrontation, Miller told Bidondi to "go fuck yourself."
 In a statement the following day, Miller apologized, stating that "regardless of the emotions and atmosphere of the moment, it does not justify the language I used that day.
 Out of respect for the decorum of the State House and the constituents I represent, I offer my apologies."